Robpol86/robpol86.com/docs/posts/2022/2022-12-23-nighthawk-m1.md

     * Reboot the hotspot and wait until you regain access to the web UI
     * Access root by telnetting to port **23** (e.g. `telnet 192.168.1.1 23`)

+To disable root access
+:   * Run `AT!OPENLOCK?` again and copy the new code
+    * Use the script again and run the new AT command it prints
+    * Run the command: `AT!TELEN=0;!CUSTOM="RDENABLE",0;!CUSTOM="TELNETENABLE",0`

 ## Static DHCP

 TODO